rama1997/More-Like-This/README.md

   By default, the addon uses Cinemeta (Stremio’s main addon) for movie and show metadata.
   Enable this setting to use TMDB as the metadata source instead.
 (Requires a TMDB API key.)
   Tip: TMDB is generally more reliable than Cinemeta.

+- **Language**:
+  Select the language used for posters, metadata, and search queries.
+Only available when using TMDB as the metadata source.

 - **Stream Button Platform**:
   This addon adds two stream buttons for each movie/show, one for searching recommendations in the Stremio app and one for the Stremio Web App.
 Choose which button you'd like to display.